 25. Reviews and advice don’t help if you have no clue about the job market and your niche

-26. You are not a jack of all, you are not an expert at everything but only one thing, even though you had have many responsibilities back homes, Canadian employers hire you for one expertise.
+26. You are not a jack of all, you are not an expert at everything but only one thing, even though you have many responsibilities back homes, Canadian employers hire you for one expertise.
 The sooner, you get this the better

 27. I know you are proud of the awesome degree from the top university back home, but I hate to tell you that employers look for experience and accomplishments in Canada.
 Share stories of how you solved the problem with data.
 They can see a degree in the resume.

-28. Groom yourself by adapting to the role you are trying to get in, take care of body odor and take it easy on perfume/ cologne as few workplaces have a strict policy on scent
+28. Groom yourself by adapting to the role you are trying to get in, take care of body odour and take it easy on perfume/ cologne as few workplaces have a strict policy on scent

 29. Know the geographic location, route, highway, transportation, demographic and trends as employers tend to hire someone who knows about their prospects, this applies normally in sales, marketing, consulting etc.